Bivens v. Six Unknown Named Agents: Background

 On November 26, 1965, Federal Bureau of Narcotics (FBN) agents searched the Brooklyn home of the plaintiff, Webster Bivens, and arrested him without a warrant.
 Drug charges were filed but were later dismissed by a US commissioner (now called magistrate judge).
 Bivens filed a lawsuit alleging the violation of his Fourth Amendment protection from unreasonable search and seizure.
 The government argued that the privacy rights the plaintiff claimed were based on state law, and any claim for damages should be brought in state court.
-The government also contended that the Fourth Amendment does not provide a cause of action for damages but only limits how much government agents can rely on it as a defense.
+The government also contended that the Fourth Amendment does not provide a cause of action for damages, but rather serves "merely to limit the extent to which the agents could defend the state law tort suit by asserting that their actions were a valid exercise of federal power".
+Bivens argued that a cause of action could be inferred because constitutional protections would be meaningless without a way to seek a remedy for their violation.

-The district court agreed and dismissed the suit for lack of subject-matter jurisdiction and for Bivens's failure to state a claim upon which relief can be granted.
+The district court agreed with the government and dismissed the suit for lack of subject-matter jurisdiction and for Bivens's failure to state a claim upon which relief can be granted.
 The Second Circuit Court of Appeals affirmed.
-The Supreme Court granted certiorari on that secondary issue of whether a plaintiff can bring a claim in federal court based solely on an alleged violation of his Fourth Amendment rights.
+The Supreme Court granted certiorari on the secondary issue of whether a plaintiff can bring a claim in federal court based solely on an alleged violation of his Fourth Amendment rights.

 Bivens was represented pro bono by Stephen A. Grant.